The Love You Save: Description

 "The Love You Save" features side vocals of Jermaine Jackson singing alongside Michael in the final "Stop!
 The love you save may be your own", beside Marlon, Tito and Jackie.
 The song's lyrics feature Michael and Jermaine warning a "fast" girl to slow down and "stop!", because "the love you save may be your own!"
-The lyrics are also unusual because of the historical references—according to the song, the girl in question was under the apple tree with "Isaac" (a reference to Isaac Newton); felt electricity with "Benjie" (a reference to Benjamin Franklin); "Alexander" (a reference to Alexander Graham Bell) called her and "rang her chimes"; and "Christopher" (a reference to Christopher Columbus) "discovered" that she was "way ahead of her time".
+The lyrics are also unusual because of the historical references—according to the song, the girl in question was under the apple tree with "Isaac" (a reference to Isaac Newton); felt electricity with "Benjie" (a reference to Benjamin Franklin); "Alexander" (a reference to Alexander Graham Bell) called her and "rang her chimes"; and "Christopher" (a reference to Christopher Columbus) "discovered" that she was "way too ahead of her time".

-Bobby Taylor, who produced the Jackson 5's first album at Motown and was lead singer of Bobby Taylor & the Vancouvers, discovered the Jackson 5 and brought them to Berry Gordy's attention.
+Bobby Taylor, who produced the Jackson 5's first album at Motown and was a lead singer of Bobby Taylor & the Vancouvers, discovered the Jackson 5 and brought them to Berry Gordy's attention.
 Taylor had shepherded them through their first couple of hits in L.A., but Gordy (according to Taylor) felt the material was too adult given the age of the performers, and like the remainder of the early Jackson 5 hits, "The Love You Save" was written and produced back in Detroit by the Corporation, a team comprising Motown chief Berry Gordy, Freddie Perren, Alphonzo Mizell, and Deke Richards, and recorded in Los Angeles, away from the old Motown studio at Hitsville USA in Detroit, Michigan.

 "The Love You Save" was the second single from the second Jackson 5 album, ABC.
 Record World called it "another big one."

 The song was covered by 90s American pop rock band Hanson on their demo album, Boomerang.

-The song was remixed by DJ Cassidy for the 2009 release The Remix Suite.
+This song was remixed by DJ Cassidy for the 2009 release The Remix Suite.